Skip to content

 4. Email Marketing Platforms

+EmailAnalytics.
 Mailchimp.
 HubSpot.
-ConvertKit.
 These are for broadcasting messages to larger external audiences.
 They allow for segmentation, personalization, and detailed analytics.
 Essential for nurturing leads, sharing newsletters, and running targeted campaigns.
 These are fundamental for effective marketing communication.

 5. Social Media Management Tools